-The Safeguards Rule requires dealerships to implement the strongest security safeguards the auto industry has ever seen.
+The Safeguards Rule requires you to implement the strongest security safeguards the accounting industry has ever seen.

-Car dealerships with nonpublic personal information (NPI) of at least 5,000 individuals - whether those records are physical paper, digital files, on a salesperson's cell phone, or a mix - must comply.
+Accounting businesses with nonpublic personal information (NPI) of at least 5,000 individuals - whether those records are physical paper or digital files - must comply.
 The Rule requires you to have a security plan and various security measures to protect NPI.

 So what is NPI?
 It covers a broad type of information, like names, addresses, phone numbers, income information, Social Security numbers, and credit history.
-It can be difficult to tell what's covered, so the National Automobile Dealers Association (NADA) encourages dealerships to treat all customer information as NPI.
+It can be difficult to tell what's covered, so experts encourage businesses to treat all customer information as NPI.